rkadam/confluence-metrics/README.md

     datetimestamp timestamp without time zone,
     actionname character varying(255)
 );
-TABLE CREATE
-{code}

-That's our setup to store confluence metrics information!
+* That's our setup to store confluence metrics information!

 ### Confluence Access Log Generation Setup
 Refer to this link on how to get this done : https://confluence.atlassian.com/display/CONFKB/How+to+Enable+User+Access+Logging